Shareability of Quantum Correlations in a Many-Body Spin System with Two- and Three-Body Interactions: Percentage of non-monogamous states

 \section{Percentage of non-monogamous states}

-In the previous section, we observed that the multiparty spin system under consideration exhibited both monogamous and non-monogamous signatures for different choices of quantum correlation measures for various ranges of system parameters ($J$, $\alpha$, and $h$).
+In the previous section, we observed that the multiparty spin system under consideration exhibited both monogamous and non-monogamous signatures for different choices of quantum correlation measures for various ranges of system parameters ($J$, $\alpha$, and $h$) { for a finite spin chain length of $N=10$}.
 Therefore, now we compare the percentage of non-monogamous states for all the quantum correlation measures considered here.
 For such a study, we generate $10^4$ states in the allowed ranges of $J$ and $\alpha$ for a fixed value of an external magnetic field.

 {\em Entanglement-separability monogamy scores}: The entanglement monogamy score ($\delta_C$) exhibits a monogamous nature for all the states in the absence of an external magnetic field, and as the magnetic field increases, some of the states become non-monogamous.
 The percentage of states that are non-monogamous with respect to $\delta_C$ in the presence of external magnetic field strengths of $0.2$, $0.4$, and $0.9$ are 4.19\%, 8.72\% and 19.01\% respectively (see Table~\ref{tab:power}).
 However, logarithmic negativity monogamy score ($\delta_{\text{LN}}$) always remains monogamous, irrespective of changes in the values of the system parameters and the external magnetic field.